Refugee health: Leishmaniasis

 Leishmaniasis is another parasitic infection with a high burden of disease amongst refugee populations.
 It is a vector-borne parasite, commonly spread by the bite of an infected sand flies.
 There are two common types of manifestation: cutaneous (skin lesions) and visceral leishmaniasis (infection of internal organs).
 In 2012, there was an outbreak of Leishmaniasis amongst Syrians.
 Leishmaniasis is of major concern in the eastern Mediterranean, which is home to the majority of the globe's prevalence (≈57%).
 Leishmaniasis is most common in this region, as well as in Afghanistan, Iraq, and the Syrian Arab Republic.
 Thus, refugees coming from these regions, which is the majority of all refugees, are highly susceptible to becoming infected by this parasite.
 Additionally, refugees from other countries are put at a high risk of contraction, as they often share temporary settlements with refugees from Syria, Afghanistan, and Iraq.
 As a preventative measure, refugees are administered, when available, albendazole and ivermectin prior to their asylum seeking journey to other countries like the United States.
 Upon arrival, refugees are typically screened for these infections in order to prevent spread and fatality.

+Scabies

+Scabies is a contagious parasitic skin condition caused by the mite Sarcoptes scabiei.
+It spreads mostly through direct skin-to-skin contact, but can also be passed on through items like bedding and clothing.
+Scabies has been one of the most frequently observed medical conditions in refugee camps, including in Europe.
+For example, in Germany, it was the third most frequent disease outbreak reported in shelters for asylum seekers.
+In the Calais "Jungle" camp in France, the organization Doctors of the World UK estimated that up to 40% of people they treated had scabies.
+Health care staff working in camps across Europe reported barriers to scabies control included: (1) Lack of water and hygiene facilities – People may not have enough access to showers to properly remove treatment creams, or the ability to wash clothes and bedding, which can lead to reinfection.
+(2) Social issues – Language barriers, the stigma around the condition, and the constant movement of people make it hard to track and treat cases effectively.
+(3) Healthcare limitations – There are often shortages of medicines to treat scabies, a lack of private spaces for medical exams, and staff who may not be trained to recognize or manage the condition.
+(4) Organisational problems – Overcrowding, poor coordination between aid groups, and lack of support or even obstruction from authorities can make matters worse.
+To better control scabies outbreaks in these settings, it has been recommend using clear diagnostic guidelines and treating large groups of people at once with oral medication like ivermectin.